momomo/momomo.com.platform.Nanotime/README.md

 millis : 1616615287382
 ```

-Here are some highlights from a different smaller sample run that analyzes data similar found in the file where we calculate min and max diffs from what we expect at switches.
+Here are some highlights from a *different run* where we calculate `min` and `max` diffs from what we expect at switches.
 Calculation is not perfect and actually quite complex to get right.

 ```java